Goto - Tutorials

 You can learn to develop Android Apps.

-With the many free online resources available: coding environments-(Android Studio for desktop)(AIDE for tablets), developer guides(android developer),and free learning websites(tutorials); Android App Making, has
+With the many free online resources available: easy to learn coding environments-(Android Studio for desktop)(AIDE for tablets), developer guides(android developer),and the selection of free learning websites(tutorials); Android App Making, has

 become more accessible and popular for novice programmers, business websites, personal websites, and casual surfers.